 Copies of this report will be mailed to each customer.
 If you wish to obtain an additional copy of this report it can be obtained from the Charter Township of Union Hall located at 2010 South Lincoln Road, Mt.
 Pleasant, MI 48858.
-Or call 989-772-4600 ext.
+You can also call 989-772-4600 ext.
 224 if you wish to have a copy of the report mailed to you.
-It is also available on line at www.uniontownshipmi.com.
+It is also available on line at www.uniontownshipmi.com\utilities.